Oldsmobile Cutlass: 1970

 From 1970 the Cutlass Supreme Holiday Coupe wore a unique notchback roofline.

-The 1970 F-85 and Cutlass was available in seven body styles, three of which were coupes: a pillared fastback Sports Coupe (in F-85, Cutlass S or 4-4-2 trims), an hardtop fastback Holiday Coupe (Cutlass S and 4-4-2 only), and finally a more formal notchback Holiday Coupe, only offered in Cutlass Supreme trim.
-This practice was similar to that followed at the time by Ford and Mercury for their intermediates, which were offered in both notchback and fastback coupes starting in 1968.
-Also available were a four-door hardtop Holiday Sedan, a four-door Town Sedan, a convertible, a flat-top station wagon called the Cutlass Cruiser, as well as the fancier Vista-Cruiser station wagon.
+The 1970 F-85 and Cutlass were available in seven body styles, three of which were coupes: a pillared fastback Sports Coupe (in F-85, Cutlass S or 4-4-2 trims), a hardtop fastback Holiday Coupe (Cutlass S and 4-4-2 only), and a more formal notchback Holiday Coupe, only offered in Cutlass Supreme trim.
+This practice was similar to that followed at the time by Ford and Mercury for their intermediates, which were offered as both notchback and fastback coupes starting in 1968.
+Also available were a four-door hardtop Holiday Sedan, a four-door Town Sedan, a convertible, a flat-top station wagon called the Cutlass Cruiser, and the fancier Vista-Cruiser station wagon.
 Counting all trim level and body style permutations, Oldsmobile's 1970 lineup included 15 different intermediate models.

-With GM tossing out the 400 cubic-inch limit for intermediates and the 4-4-2 now coming standard with the larger 455 cubic-inch Rocket V8 from the big Oldsmobiles and previously used in the 1968–69 Hurst/Olds, Olds discontinued the 400 engine entirely and also offered the 455 as an option in the Cutlass S models and the Vista Cruiser wagons.
+With GM tossing out the 400-cubic-inch limit for intermediates and the 4-4-2 now coming standard with the larger 455-cubic-inch Rocket V8 from the big Oldsmobiles and previously used in the 1968–69 Hurst/Olds, Olds discontinued the 400 engine entirely and offered the 455 as an option in the Cutlass S models and the Vista Cruiser wagons.
 There was an SX option that became available in 1970 and was available only on the Cutlass Supreme hardtop and convertible.
 The SX cars all had the 455 engine and TH-400 automatic transmission.

 The same assortment of three- and four-speed manual transmissions were carried over from previous years with Hurst shifters used on floor-mounted three-speeds and all four-speeds.
 The two-speed Jetaway automatic transmission was discontinued entirely with the three-speed Turbo Hydra-matic now the sole offering for shiftless driving.
-Cutlass S coupes with the optional Strato bucket seats and Turbo Hydra-matic could be equipped with the Hurst Dual-Gate shifter (also known as the "His and Her-Shifter") in conjunction with the extra-cost center console.
-The Hurst Dual-Gate made it possible to either put the transmission in Drive, and let the transmission decide when to shift.
-Or it could be placed in a manual mode, much like today's computer-controlled automatics.
+Cutlass S coupes with the optional Strato bucket seats and Turbo Hydra-matic could be equipped with the Hurst Dual-Gate shifter (also known as the "His and Hers Shifter") in conjunction with the extra-cost center console.
+The Hurst Dual-Gate made it possible to either put the transmission in Drive and let it decide when to shift, or place it in a manual mode, much like today's computer-controlled automatics.